-McLaren has developed technology that's been to Mars.
-Most of the time, however, its focus remains firmly on Earth, which in the current climate - metaphorical and otherwise - could not be more important. ◀ back and think about the impact of more efficient public transport," he adds.
-"It encourages people to use transport solutions with lower emissions and thus has a wider social impact.
-It's another example of where our thinking is going here: we think the technology can satisfy customer needs but also have a wider positive sustainability impact, both environmentally and socially."

-'The discussion has moved on in a world where we are talking about climate crisis rather than climate change'

-Leading the way: McLaren Racing was unveiled as the first carbon-neutral F1

-The Martians haven't come to Woking, though

-HOM.
-NO: DF.003.18 FIA STANDARD: 3502-2018
+FIA STANDARD: 3502-2018

+www.geobrugg.com/motorsports

+AUTO #27 Q2

+port's green drive.
+FLA

+P54

+P55

+(05)The Spanish revolution

 Once seen as an uninspiring, budget option, Spanish brand Seat has been reinvented as aspirational, exciting and tuned into a hugely varied future driving experience.
 And the man leading the charge is company President Luca de Meo

+TEXT EDOARDO NASTR

 Changing the image and perception of a margue is one of the most complicated missions for an automotive executive.
 And if that marque is one of the six largest and most important motor manufacturer groups in the world, it becomes even trickier.
 Despite the difficulty that's what 51-year-old Italian Luca de Meo is succeeding in doing at Seat.

 In 2018, the Spanish arm of the Volkswagen group saw its profits rise by 4.6 per cent on the previous year from a turnover of almost €10 billion.
 "Our models are popular because they are packed with character and technology, and they are reliable," said de Meo during the annual accounts meeting.
-"We have sold 517,600 units in 2018, an increase of 10.5 per cent over
+"We have sold 517,600 units in 2018, an increase of 10.5 per cent over the previous year.'

 The boost in sales is in large part down to investment in research and development, strong designs that have been penned by Alejandro Mesonero-Romanos and a comprehensive product range.

 "Last year was a record year," de Meo told the meeting.
 "Our financial situation has never been this prosperous, with sales data reflecting the loyalty of our customers.
 We have completed the first cycle in terms of renewing our portfolio and we will soon start on the second phase.
 We aim to be a major player in the fields of electrification, connectivity and shared mobility."

 After graduating from Milan's private Bocconi University, Luca de Meo began his career in the marketing department at Renault, moving to Toyota a few years later.
 In 2002, he joined Fiat and after two years began working alongside

-Sergio Marchionne, with whom he established
+Sergio Marchionne, with whom he established a strong bond.

 The years spent in Turin with Marchionne were probably the best training possible.
 De Meo was Head of Business for Fiat, Lancia and Alfa Romeo, Managing Director at Abarth in the period of its relaunch after a long spell of inactivity, and finally Chief Marketing Officer of the Fiat Group where he was responsible for several of its major successes, including the remodelled Fiat 500.
 "I owe so much to Sergio Marchionne," de Meo admits.
 "He had the courage to have faith in a 37-year-old, promoting me to a senior level.
 I was put in charge of the Fiat brand, and the Fiat 500 was one of his gambles.
 So much of the company's future depended on it.
-I will never forget the night in Turin, when the car was launched, with happy people cheering and clapping: Fiat was back."
+I will never forget the night in Turin, when the car Seat has brightened up its range, introducing three SUVs including the Ateca.
+Right: The Spanish brand has enioved a boost in profits under Luca de Meo's leadership was launched, with happy people cheering and clapping: Fiat was back.